pzmarzly/DesktopStreamerWin/README.md

+# Abandoned, should be easy to finish.
+This program is kind of pointless, though, unless you have UDP packets blocked in local network

 # Desktop Streamer (Windows version)

 ## C utility to start a desktop stream with VLC and broadcast the fact over TCP